marukatsutech/special_relativity/README.md

 ![image_ch9_fig5-15](https://github.com/marukatsutech/special_relativity/blob/main/image_ch9_fig5-15.png)

-Fig. 5-15 xxxxxxx
+Fig. 5-15 Rotation and complex number

-(Try xxxxxxxxx at https://github.com/marukatsutech/poincare_klein_disk for Fig 5-15.)
+(Try complex_number.py at https://github.com/marukatsutech/complex_number for Fig 5-15.)

 However, if the rotating vector pair that makes up the minor link can only be observed as a resultant rotating vector, then the two rotation elements can be expressed as a spinor composed of two complex numbers.
 As described above, the new rotating vector pair model, the Hopf link rotating vector pair model, appears to be consistent with the spin transformation (U(1) transformation) and SU(2) symmetry.

 ![image_ch9_fig5-16](https://github.com/marukatsutech/special_relativity/blob/main/image_ch9_fig5-16.png)

-Fig. 5-16 xxxxxxx
+Fig. 5-16 spinor and Hopf link rotation vector pair

 ## 6. Generation of elementary particles
 Before considering the weak force, which involves the transformation of elementary particle types, we take one more step and consider the generations of elementary particles.